University of Dayton: Growth and expansion

 In 2009, the university announced the purchase of another 115 acres from NCR for $18 million, including the former NCR World Headquarters and Old River Park, the former NCR employees' recreation area, extending the campus to 373 acres.
-The former NCR world headquarters, renamed as the 1700 South Patterson Building, now houses the University of Dayton Research Institute, classrooms, offices, and meeting space.
+The former NCR world headquarters, renamed the 1700 South Patterson Building, now houses the University of Dayton Research Institute, classrooms, offices, and meeting space.

 In 2010, GE Aviation announced it would build the $51 million GE Aviation Dayton Electrical Power Research Lab research and development facility on eight acres of the campus, becoming the first major new development on the former NCR land.

-In 2012, the campus totaled approximately 388 acres and included 38 academic, research, athletic and administrative buildings, five residence halls, 18 student apartment complexes, and 473 residences, including 347 university-owned residences.
+In 2012, the campus totaled approximately 388 acres and included 38 academic, research, athletic, and administrative buildings, five residence halls, 18 student apartment complexes, and 473 residences, including 347 university-owned residences.

 Enrollment grew to about 1,000 when World War II broke out.
 It reached more than 3,500 in 1950 with the return of the veterans and grew steadily.
-When the baby boomers hit college age, the university's enrollment topped 10,000.
+When the baby boomers reached college age, the university's enrollment topped 10,000.
 However, local enrollment decreased in the 1960s when Wright State University was established and Sinclair Community College was expanded, moving UD toward becoming a national university.
 In 2012, more than half of the undergraduates were from states other than Ohio.
 International enrollment has grown as well.
 In 2012 a record of more than 1,500 international students were enrolled.

 Marianist tradition

 The University of Dayton was founded by priests and brothers in the tradition of the Society of Mary and is one of three Marianist universities in the U.S. It is a member of the Association of Marianist Universities and the Association of Catholic Colleges and Universities.

 Although the university is not pontifical in character, the academic program of the university's International Marian Research Institute does have pontifical character and is affiliated with the Pontifical Theological Faculty Marianum in Rome.

 Vowed Marianists governed the university until 1970, when the charter was amended and lay members joined the board of trustees.
-Vowed Marinists served as presidents through 2002, when Daniel J. Curran, Ph.D. became the university's 18th president and first lay leader.
-Eric F. Spina, PhD succeeded Dr. Curran in 2016 as the 19th president of the university.
+Vowed Marinists served as presidents through 2002, when Daniel J. Curran became the university's 18th president and first lay leader.
+Eric F. Spina, PhD, succeeded Dr. Curran in 2016 as the 19th president of the university.

-To sustain the Marianist identity and values of the university, Marianist Educational Associates were established in 2005 to educate lay leaders so the beliefs and traditions at the foundation of the Marianist educational philosophy could continue.
+To sustain the Marianist identity and values of the university, Marianist Educational Associates was established in 2005 to educate lay leaders so the beliefs and traditions at the foundation of the Marianist educational philosophy could continue.